2023 Chicago aldermanic election: Retiring incumbents

-Alderman Ray Lopez (15th ward) initially launched a campaign for mayor in May 2022, but dropped out and opted to run for re-election to City Council in November.
+Ray Lopez (15th ward) initially launched a campaign for mayor in May 2022, but dropped out and opted to run for re-election to City Council in November.

 Incumbents replaced since previous election

 Campaign calendar

 Candidates are required to submit a petition with 473 signatures from registered voters in their ward in order to appear on the ballot.
 Petitions can be circulated starting on August 30, 2022, and must be filed by November 28, 2022.